 - Diploma havo or vwo (The Netherlands)

-Can not I study fashion if I do not have a high school degree?
+Can I study fashion if I do not have a high school degree?

-If you are coming from abroad, you must be able to provide proof of your High School degree.
+If you are coming from abroad, you must be able to provide your High School certificate.
 If you are a Spanish national, then refer to the section Requisitos de Acceso.

-Any previous studies in the field of fashion and design will greatly facilitate the Entry Test and your overall progress in your first year at HC but will NOT validate any subjects nor grant you any credit automatically.
+Any previous studies in the field of fashion and design will greatly help you with the Entry Exam and your overall progress in your first year at HC but will NOT validate any subjects nor grant you any credit automatically.

 How do I take the entry test?
 When?